What's New in Imprivata Enterprise Access Management 26.1

 In restricted mode, access to

-returns a response with a message stating that access is restricted and status code403
+PasswordandUserAppCredsresources are disabled.
+AResourceRequestthat includes an attribute id ofPasswordorUserAppCredsreturns a response with a message stating that access is restricted and status code403.

 By default, Confirm ID access is disabled and ProveID API access is set to restricted.
 The settings to manage API access are on the API access page in the Imprivata Admin Console.